-The Adult education program also offers the following classes that could be of benefit to people who visit the career centers: job readiness classes for welfare participants, English as a Second Language (ESL) classes, English literacy/civics classes, adult education classes in all of the major correctional institutions, family literacy classes, and adult education classes for special populations.
+The Adult education program also offers the following classes that could be of benefit to people who visit the career centers: job readiness classes for welfare participants, English as a Second Language (ESL) classes, English literacy/civics classes, adult education classes in all the major correctional institutions, family literacy classes, and adult education classes for special populations.
+Central AlabamaWorks! is currently working closely with Adult Education to introduce contextual learning curricula into pilot adult education locations that will be targeted to learning/employment opportunities in the local service areas.